Art History.

 The AP Art History’s “250”

-in my junior year of high school, it took the Advanced Placement art history class - because it seemed like fun. and not only was it fun, it remains to this day the best class I ever took. it sparked in me a fasciation and love for art history and all its pieces: form, style, period, color, class, and so much more.
+In my junior year of high school, it took the Advanced Placement art history class—because it seemed like fun.
+And not only was it fun, it remains to this day the best class I ever took.
+It sparked in me a fasciation and love for art history and all its pieces: form, style, period, color, class, and so much more.

 and not to brag, but I did get a 5 on the exam.